English

 We think personality is the cause of behavior, but it’s often the result.
 If you work out your "anxiety muscle" every day by overthinking, it gets stronger.
 But if you start working out your "approach muscle," the highway changes.

-I am shyI have a habit of social avoidance
+I am shyI have a habit of stepping back

 I am bad at mathI have a habit of giving up on complexity

-I am a night owlI have a habit of late-night stimulation
+I am a night owlI have a habit of late-night distraction

-The Practice: Pick one "personality trait" you want to shift.
-Do the opposite behavior for 2 weeks.
+The Practice: Pick one behavior you want to shift.
+Act in the opposite way for 2 weeks.
 Don't worry about "feeling" like yourself.
-Just perform the new script.
-Notice what happens to your self-concept by day 14.
+Just focus on taking the action.
+Notice how your self-concept changes by day 14.

 5. Identity-Based Goals: Casting Votes